lsst/rtn-037/index.rst

 Tools for monitoring and exploring scheduler behaviour and survey progress are an important element of Rubin Observatory infrastructure.
 A variety of users will require these plots, and require access to them in a variety of contexts and environments.
-Examples include telescope operators monitoring the scheduler for problems during observing, managers preparing reports for funding agencies, and scientists from science working groups reviewing the effectiveness or suvey strategy as implemented.
+Examples include telescope operators monitoring the scheduler for problems during observing, managers preparing reports for funding agencies, and scientists from science working groups reviewing the effectiveness of survey strategy as implemented.
-Tools for generating these visualizations require much of the same functionality as other elements of Rubin Observatory infrastructure.
-This document describes an architecture for development of scheduler and progress monitoring visualizations intended to avoid duplication of develpoment effort by making it easy to use use common code across different contexts (e.g. both the "First-look Analysis and Feedback Functionality" (FAFF) infrastructure being developed for the observatory and the Rubin Science Platform jupyter notebooks being developed for users and developers), and to itself reuse code developed for scheduler construction and strategy evaluationn (opsim and MAF).
+This document describes an architecture for development of scheduler and progress monitoring examination and visualization.
+The architecutre is intended to avoid duplication of develpoment effort by making it easy to use use common code across different contexts.
+Such contexts include both the "First-look Analysis and Feedback Functionality" (FAFF) infrastructure being developed for the observatory and the Rubin Science Platform jupyter notebooks being developed for users and developers.

 Introduction
 ============

-Purpose
-^^^^^^^

 A variety of users will require tools for monitoring scheduler behaviour and survey progress.
 RTN-016 provides a list of examples of use cases and visualizations.